 Just an hour’s flight south of Bangkok, the island of Phuket is an oasis of beautiful beaches and bays studded with limestone cliffs.
 I had booked a rental car in advance for my two days in Phuket since they are often at a premium during high season in Thailand (which this is).

-A rental car was a necessity for this stop since I had decided to stay in the charming little beach town of Khao Lak – which, though charming, is about a 90 minute drive from the airport in Phuket.
+A rental car was a necessity for this stop since I had decided to stay in the charming little beach town of Khao Lak – which is about a 90-minute drive from the airport in Phuket.

 There are so many different towns and beaches in southern Thailand it would take forever to see them all.
-For this year’s trip, I had decided to do a day trip to the turquoise waters of Phang Nga Bay.
-I had a loose plan of hiring a boat to explore the bay on my own but figured I’d sort that out when I go to the hotel.
+For this year’s trip, my plan was to do a day trip to the turquoise waters of Phang Nga Bay.
+I had a loose plan of hiring a boat to explore the bay on my own but figured I’d sort that out when I got to the hotel.

 When I returned from dinner, I spoke to the hotel’s concierge who assured me that I could indeed just drive to the docks in Phang Nga and hire my own boat for around $50 for the afternoon.
 Since the group tours were more than $100; that sounded like a great idea to me.
-Not to mention I generally despise group tours anyway.
+Not to mention I generally avoid group tours whenever possible.

-So after another great night of sleep (still the weekend!), I had a leisurely breakfast and headed out of the hotel around 9am.
+After another restful night (still the weekend!), I had a leisurely breakfast and headed out of the hotel around 9am.
 The drive to Phang Nga took about an hour and I managed to eventually find the dock (sounds easy but trust me, it was cleverly concealed).

 There were several boats to choose from so I felt like I had pretty good odds at cutting a deal.
 I eventually went with the guy who spoke the best English but negotiated him down to a little more than $30 (still a lot of baht) for a 3-hour tour of the Bay.
 Negotiations concluded, I hopped in the boat and off we went.